plongrigg/searchbox/README.md

        (searchResults)="usersSearched($event)">
      </ngx-mat-searchbox>
      ```
-     At a minimum, supply an input for the data to be searched, and a function to respond to the results of the search.
+     At a minimum (unless providing a custom search service that does not rely on supplied data), supply an input for the data to be searched, and a function to respond to the results of the search.
 There are a number of other inputs that can be used to control the behavior and appearance of the component.
 The search data supplied is in the form of a SearchData type.
 This is simply an array of rows, each row consisting of an array of cells, with each cell being a number or a string.
 Please refer to the exported definition of this type.
 The (searchResults) output function passes a SearchResult array in its parameter, which can then be used to perform whatever action is required.

 ## API